pskelsey/futureCrop/README.md

 This app was developed as a tool to help non-modellers access cutting-edge machine learning algorithms and perform state-of-the-art climate change risk assessments.
 At your fingertips are real crop / land-use data from [IACS](https://ec.europa.eu/agriculture/direct-support/iacs_en) and [JACS](https://www.gov.scot/collections/june-scottish-agricultural-census/), and [UKCP18](https://www.metoffice.gov.uk/research/approach/collaboration/ukcp/index) spatially and temporally coherent probabilistic climate change data (emissions scenario RCP8.5).

 ### Installation and loading
 NOTE: Due to the many controls and features of the app, the GUI is a fixed size and not 'responsive,' i.e. it will not scale to fit the screen of your device.
 However, the GUI is small enough that it should be suitable for notebooks etc. with smaller screens.
-To make sure you get the latest release, click on the 'release' button near the top of the page:
+To download the files, click on the green 'Code' button near the top of the screen and then on 'Download ZIP':

 <p align="left">
   <img src="https://github.com/pskelsey/4C/blob/gh-pages/download.PNG">